If you’ve done inner work but still feel stuck, unsettled,

 What Inner Capacity Actually Means

-Inner capacity is the ability to stay with discomfort without being hijacked by it.
+Inner capacity is the ability to engage effectively, to stay with discomfort by integrating the right skills and the expansion of your consciousness.

 To feel anger